Ricoh Guides

 Why Shoot JPEG Instead of RAW: The Case for In-Camera Recipes

 Why experienced photographers are abandoning RAW-only workflows in favor of camera recipes and JPEG-first shooting.
-It's not about quality — it's about intent.
+It's not about quality.
+It's about intent.

 Fujifilm Guides